mbrugman67/BusPirate-docs-hugo/content/docs/devices/ddr5.md

 The SPD EEPROM is made up of 16 block of 64 bytes each.
 Each block can be protected by setting the corresponding bit in register 12 and 13 from 0 to 1.

-{{< termfile source="static/snippets/ddr5-mr1213.html" >}}
+{{< termfile source="static/snippets/ddr5-read-mr12.html" >}}

 Read register 12 and 13 (0x0C, 0x0D) to see the current block protection configuration.
 - ```[ 0xa0 0x0c [ 0xa1 r:2 ]``` - Read the block protection bits from registers 12 and 13 (0x0C, 0x0D).

 The JEDEC standard directs that manufacturers protect blocks 0 to 9, though some don't lock 8 and 9.

+- **0xFF** = 0b1111'1111, blocks 7 to 0 are protected.
-- 0x03 0xFF = 0b0000'0011'1111'1111, so blocks 0 to 9 are protected.
+- **0x03** = 0b0000'0011, blocks 9 to 8 are protected.

 To write protect additional blocks, set the corresponding bit in register 12 and 13 to 1.
-For example write 0xFF 0xFF to write protect all blocks:
+For example write 0xFF 0xFF to write protect all blocks. **Don't do this without first backing up the EEPROM**!

-- ```[0xa0 0x0c 0xff 0xff]``` - Write protect all blocks.
+{{% alert context="warning" %}}
 It is always possible to protect new blocks, but **write protection cannot be disabled (change 1 to 0) unless the module is in offline mode, with the HSA pin connected to ground**.

-{{% alert context="warning" %}}
-Write protection cannot be disabled unless the module is in offline mode, with the HSA pin connected to ground.
 {{% /alert %}}

 ### Device Status Register